klaviyo/klaviyo-swift-sdk/README.md

 #### Tracking Opens

 Implement the [`userNotificationCenter:didReceive:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter)
-and [`userNotificationCenter:willPresent:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649518-usernotificationcenter) to handle push notifications received whe the app is in the background and foreground. method in your app delegate to track when a user opens a push notification.
+and [`userNotificationCenter:willPresent:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649518-usernotificationcenter) to handle push notifications received when the app is in the background and foreground. method in your app delegate to track when a user opens a push notification.
 This will handle tracking opens for when the app is backgrounded and the user taps on the notification.
 ```swift
 // be sure to set the UNUserNotificationCenterDelegate to self in the didFinishLaunchingWithOptions method (refer the requesting push notification permission section above for more details on this)